7 free Root Cause Analysis templates (and how to use them)

 Six Sigma is a disciplined, data-driven approach used to eliminate business faults.
 It's a method proven to provide organisations with both powerful and exceedingly efficient tools.
 These tools improve how corporations function on a day to day basis.

-In a nutshell, Six Sigma is all about focusing on how a given project is managed and ensuring systematic improvement of this project.
+In a nutshell, Six Sigma is all about focusing on how a given project is managed and ensuring systematic improvement of this project, depending on your people management skills.

 While the tongue-tying title Six Sigma DMAIC Methodology Root Cause Analysis report suggests something from a futuristic sci-fi saga, the report isn't rocket science.
 It’s actually pretty easy to grasp.